DarkEyes/ipADMIXTURE/README.md

 Creating Q matrix from .geno file using R
 ---------------------------------------------------
-There are two well-known software products to get Q matrix: <a href="http://software.genetics.ucla.edu/admixture/">ADMIXTURE</a>  and <a href="https://web.stanford.edu/group/pritchardlab/structure.html">STRUCTURE</a>.
+There are two well-known software products for getting Q matrix: <a href="http://software.genetics.ucla.edu/admixture/">ADMIXTURE</a>  and <a href="https://web.stanford.edu/group/pritchardlab/structure.html">STRUCTURE</a>.
 However, if you want to have everything in R, then here's the solution.

 We can use <a href="https://www.bioconductor.org/packages/release/bioc/html/LEA.html">LEA package</a> to convert .geno file into Q matrix.
 If you never install bioconductor, then you should run the following code.
 ```{r}